What to Do When Employees Resign

 Employees will often tell their boss first when they resign from their job.
 The boss needs to inform the employee that the first step in the resignation process is to send a letter of resignation to the Human Resources office.
 This triggers all of the end-of-employment events necessary in an employment termination.
 The boss needs to contact HR immediately to plan for a replacement employee.

 Your job, no matter what the reason is for the employee's resignation, is to act with grace, dignity, and professionalism.
 Congratulate the employee if the opportunity sounds like a promotion or another career-enhancing step.

-Work with the employee's manager and co-workers to make sure that an appropriate ending party or a chance to share memories and a drink at a local tavern event is scheduled.
+Work with the employee's manager and co-workers to make sure that an appropriate ending party is scheduled or there's a chance to share memories and a drink at a local tavern or a cup of coffee at a coffee shop.
 You want every employee's last memory of your firm to be positive and professional.
 You want the employee to feel as if he had a special opportunity while working with your organization.

 During this time, here's how to handle the details when an employee resigns.

 Employment Ending Checklist

 After you receive the employee's official resignation letter, work with the employee's supervisor to make certain that the employee's last two weeks remain positive and contributing.
 If the employee has provided the standard and expected two weeks' notice, you have ample time to wrap up the employee's job.

 If the employee is viewed as a threat to the ongoing work and environment for your other employees, you can escort the employee from the workplace and terminate the employment relationship immediately.

 This is, fortunately, a rare situation, so you normally have the opportunity to wrap up the employee's job and pass the work to other employees while you begin the recruitment for the employee's replacement.

 Or you may rethink the organization of the work and the department as a whole.
 An employee resignation is also an opportunity for restructuring.